zhmz90/Daily/README.md

 To measure is to known.

+### 30/5
+- Finish Overlap.jl
+- A sold understanding about julia.h

 ### 11/5
 - make a reference contains hg19 and all hpvs
 - HPVID base version